teddynted/website-content/content/blog/aws-lambda-layers.md

+This is the first of a 2-part mini series of working AWS Lambda functions and Lambda layers

 In this tutorial, I will walk you through steps to creating an AWS Lambda function layer and adding that layer to a function.

 AWS Lambda layer helps you with keeping your deployment package as small as **3 MB** thus avoiding deployment package size limit of **250 MB** since your application will grow over time.
 So your application dependencies will be housed in layer which is separate from your lambda function, a function can use up to 5 layers at time.